Lyre: Kitharis

+Barbitos

 Cultural use in Ancient Greece

 In Ancient Greece, recitations of lyric poetry were accompanied by lyre playing.
 The earliest picture of a Greek lyre appears in the famous sarcophagus of Hagia Triada (a Minoan settlement in Crete).
 The sarcophagus was used during the Mycenaean occupation of Crete (c.
 1400 BCE).

 The lyre of classical antiquity was ordinarily played by being strummed like a guitar or a zither, rather than being plucked with the fingers as with a harp.
 A pick called a plectrum was held in one hand, while the fingers of the free hand silenced the unwanted strings.

 Construction

-A classical lyre has a hollow body or sound-chest (also known as soundbox or resonator), which, in ancient Greek tradition, was made out of turtle shell.
+A classical lyre has a hollow body or sound-chest (also known as soundbox or resonator), which in Greek tradition was anciently made out of a turtle shell.
 Extending from this sound-chest are two raised arms, which are sometimes hollow, and are curved both outward and forward.
 They are connected near the top by a crossbar or yoke.
 An additional crossbar, fixed to the sound-chest, makes the bridge, which transmits the vibrations of the strings.
 The deepest note was that closest to the player's body; since the strings did not differ much in length, more weight may have been gained for the deeper notes by thicker strings, as in the violin and similar modern instruments, or they were tuned by having a slacker tension.
-The strings were of gut.
+The strings were of gut (animal intestines).
 They were stretched between the yoke and bridge, or to a tailpiece below the bridge.
-There were two ways of tuning: one was to fasten the strings to pegs that might be turned, while the other was to change the placement of the string on the crossbar; it is likely that both expedients were used simultaneously.
+There were two ways of tuning: One was to fasten the strings to pegs that might be turned, while the other was to change the placement of the string on the crossbar; it is likely that, as expedient, both methods were used simultaneously.

 Lyres were used without a fingerboard, no Greek description or representation having ever been met with that can be construed as referring to one.
 Nor was a bow possible, the flat sound-board being an insuperable impediment.
 The pick, or plectrum, however, was in constant use.
 It was held in the right hand to set the upper strings in vibration; when not in use, it hung from the instrument by a ribbon.
 The fingers of the left hand touched the lower strings (presumably to silence those whose notes were not wanted).